Internet Banking Agreement and Electronic Funds Transfer Agreement and Disclosure

 VI.
 Secure E-mail

 Our Internet Banking site provides a method for you to send secure e-mail to First Shore Federal.
-Please logon to your Internet Banking and click on the Secure Forms button.
+Please logon to your Internet Banking and click on Secure Forms.
 You then have different form options based upon your reason for sending secure information to us.
-If you send an email to us without using these secure forms, do not include confidential account information on your email.
+If you send an email to us without using these secure forms, do not include confidential account information in your email.

 VIII.
 Password and Account Protection

 You are responsible for keeping your password and Internet Banking account information confidential.
 In order to protect yourself against fraud, you should adhere to the following guidelines:

 - Do not give out your account information, password, or username,